Other work

 I am a Founding Director at Office for Oversight, alongside Diagonal's Founding partner Andrew Eland.

-A selection of previous work
+Select previous work

 A brief history of citizenship, TEDx talk in 2015